-Lawrence J. Fox is a partner (since 1976) and former managing partner of Drinker Biddle & Reath LLP, where he specializes in the counseling of law firms on professional responsibility concerns, providing advice in capital habeas proceedings and handles complex litigation.
+Lawrence J. Fox is a partner (since 1976) and former managing partner of Drinker Biddle & Reath LLP, where he specializes in the counseling of law firms on professional responsibility concerns, providing advice in capital habeas proceedings and handling complex litigation.

 Professional Responsibility.
 Larry is a nationally known author and expert on the professional responsibility of lawyers and law firms.
-His practice includes consulting and counseling law firms, and participating in legal malpractice cases, on behalf of either the plaintiff or the defense.
+His practice includes consulting with and counseling law firms, and participating in legal malpractice cases, on behalf of either the plaintiff or the defense.
 He often appears as an expert witness including several occasions as a court appointed expert.

 In addition, Larry is the Crawford Lecturer at Yale Law School, where he teaches professional responsibility and is the founder and the supervising lawyer for the Ethics Bureau at Yale, a not-for-profit provider of pro bono professional-responsibility advice.
 Prior to teaching Yale, Larry was a lecturer on law at Harvard Law School, and the I. Grant Irey, Jr. adjunct professor at Penn Law School.